Honing (metalworking): Economics

 Common bore geometry errors in machining.

 Since honing is a high-precision process, it is also relatively expensive.
 Therefore, it is only used in components that demand the highest level of precision.
 It is typically the last manufacturing operation before the part is shipped to a customer.
 The dimensional size of the object is established by preceding operations, the last of which is usually grinding.
 Then the part is honed to improve a form characteristic such as surface finish, roundness, flatness, cylindricity, or sphericity.

 Performance advantages of honed surfaces

 Since honing is a relatively expensive manufacturing process, it can only be economically justified for applications that require very good form accuracy.
 The improved shape after honing may result in a quieter running or higher-precision component.

 Cross-hatch finish

-A "cross-hatch" pattern is used to retain oil or grease to ensure proper lubrication and ring seal of pistons in cylinders.
-A smooth glazed cylinder wall can cause piston ring and cylinder scuffing.
-The "cross-hatch" pattern is used on brake rotors and flywheels.
+Engine cylinders are honed to produce a cross-hatch pattern that retains lubricating oil and promotes proper piston ring seating and sealing.
+A glazed cylinder wall can reduce oil retention and interfere with ring seating, leading to blow-by and increased wear.

+Although brake rotors and flywheels are also given controlled surface finishes, those finishes are intended to optimize friction and component bedding rather than to retain lubricant.

 Plateau finish

-The plateau finish is one characterised by the removal of "peaks" in the metal while leaving the cross-hatch intact for oil retention.
-The plateaued finish increases the bearing area of the finish and does not require the piston or ring to "break in" the cylinder walls.